-Established in 1853, shortly after the founding of Melbourne, the University is located just a few minutes from the centre of this global city.
-The main Parkville campus is recognised as the hub of Australia's premier knowledge precinct comprising eight hospitals, many leading research institutes and a wide range of knowledge-based industries.
+Established in 1853, the University of Melbourne is a leading international university with a tradition of excellence in teaching and research.
+The main campus in Parkville is recognised as the hub of Australia's premier knowledge precinct comprising eight hospitals, many leading research institutes and a wide-range of knowledge-based industries.
+With outstanding performance in international rankings, the University is at the forefront of higher education in the Asia-Pacific region and the world.

 The University employs people of outstanding calibre and offers a unique environment where staff are valued and rewarded.

 Further information about working at The University of Melbourne is available at http://about.unimelb.edu.au/careers.

-6.4 GROWING ESTEEM, THE MELBOURNE CURRICULUM AND RESEARCH AT MELBOURNE: ENSURING EXCELLENCE AND IMPACT TO 2025
+5.4 GROWING ESTEEM, THE MELBOURNE CURRICULUM AND RESEARCH AT MELBOURNE: ENSURING EXCELLENCE AND IMPACT TO 2025